 The water provided to our Millbury customers comes from three groundwater supply wells.
-The Oak Pond well was not in service in 2020.
-The water from each well is treated and then distributed to our customers through an extensive network of over 52 miles of piping and a 1.2-million-gallon water storage tank.
-Our water supply system is located within the Blackstone River Watershed and serves approximately 8,800 people.
-The average amount of water from our sources delivered to the Millbury system in 2020 was 1.61 million gallons per day.
+(The Oak Pond Well was not in service in 2021).
+The water from each well is treated and then distributed to our customers through an extensive network of more than 52 miles of piping and a 1.2- million-gallon water storage tank.
+Our water supply system is located within the Blackstone River Watershed and serves approximately 9,500 people.
+The average amount of water from our sources delivered to the Millbury system in 2021 was 1.61 million gallons per day.

-The City of Worcester supplemented our own sources by providing 57.4 million gallons of water to our system in 2020, accounting for 9.7% of the total use.
+The City of Worcester supplemented our own sources by providing 11.3 million gallons of water to our system in 2021, accounting for 1.9% of the total use.
 The distribution system is also interconnected to the water system in Grafton for emergencies or periods of high water use.